 A Brief History Of Medinet Habu

 Medinet Habu is the second largest ancient temple ever discovered in Egypt, covering a total area of more than 66,000 square meters.
-The temple was built specifically as a mortuary temple by Ramesses III who was the second pharaoh of the 20th dynasty, and also the last great pharaoh of the New Kingdom.
-While the temple was built for Ramesses III to practice mortuary rituals, it was also used as a place for worshipping the god Amun.
+The temple, which is one of the top Luxor tourist attractions, was built specifically as a mortuary temple by Ramesses III who was the second pharaoh of the 20th dynasty, and also the last great pharaoh of the New Kingdom.
+While the temple was built for Ramesses III to practice mortuary rituals, it was also used as a place for worshiping the god Amun.

 Visiting the Mortuary Temple Of Ramesses III

-Visitors to Medinet Habu typically enter the site via a giant gateway that has two huge columns on either side.
+Many visitors to Medinet Habu visit while enjoying Nile River cruises, although the site is also featured in some other tour packages as well.
+Those who visit will typically enter the site via a giant gateway that has two huge columns on either side.
 After passing through the gateway one can see the ruins of Ramesses III royal palace, and one really needs to spend some time taking in the sight of these ruins in order to fully appreciate the wealth of royalty during the New Kingdom era.

 The 210 by 300 meter temple precinct is home to roughly 7,000 square meters of well preserved reliefs.
 Many of these show depictions relating the defeat of the Sea Peoples during the reign of Ramesses III.
 Others depict scenes relating to various religious rituals and ceremonies, all of which are among the best preserved reliefs ever found.